Trusted-AI/AIF360/aif360/data/raw/bank/README.md

 1. Download the file [bank-additional.zip](https://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank-additional.zip).

-2. Extract files from the downloaded archive and place the files 'bank-additional.csv' and 'bank-additional-names.txt' into the current folder.
+2. Extract files from the downloaded archive and place the files 'bank-additional-full.csv' and 'bank-additional-names.txt' into the current folder.

 ## Relevant Papers